 Boiling bagels: What goes in the water?

 I think the answer to this question depends on what kind of bagels you are making.
-For most recipes, barley malt syrup is added to the water before boiling.
+For most recipes, barley malt syrup or malt powder is added to the water before boiling.
 You can also use any of the following in your water, however, and find that your bagels still turn out beautifully (although with a sightly different taste to the crust):

 - Salt